Volunteers are the heart & soul of Loggerhead Marinelife Center. Make a difference and join our amazing volunteer team

 Education Docents – As an education docent, you will be an ambassador for sea turtles by educating visitors about our mission, current sea turtle patients, interactive displays and aquaria.
 We ask that all education docents are comfortable and willing to help learn and facilitate LMC programs.
 Depending on events taking place on campus, programs could include Birthday Parties, Field Trips, Fish Feedings, Junior Vet/Research Labs, Guided Tours, Turtle Walks, Public Hatchling Releases, or attending outreaches.
 Turtle Walk and Public Hatchling Release volunteers must be active LMC volunteers for at least three months prior to the start of sea turtle nesting season, and must maintain their weekly shift in addition to these special programs.

 Gift Store – Gift Store volunteers assist visitors with their unique gift selections.
-Volunteer positions include sales people and stock positions.
 Outgoing, personable individuals are welcome.
 A majority of this volunteer position includes facilitating the in-person sea turtle adoption process, and cleaning/inventory may occasionally be needed.
 Gift Store volunteers will gain practical retail experience while helping the gift store continue its level of success.